kean/NukeUI/README.md

 A missing piece in SwiftUI that provides lazy image loading.

-- `LazyImage` for SwiftUI (similar to the native [`AsyncImage`](https://developer.apple.com/documentation/SwiftUI/AsyncImage))
+- `LazyImage` for SwiftUI (similar to the native [`AsyncImage`](https://developer.apple.com/documentation/SwiftUI/AsyncImage), but better)
 - `LazyImageView` for UIKit and AppKit

-`LazyImage` uses [Nuke](https://github.com/kean/Nuke) for loading images and has many customization options.
-But it's not just that.
-It also supports progressive images, it has GIF support powered by [Gifu](https://github.com/kaishin/Gifu) and can even play short videos, which is [a much more efficient](https://web.dev/replace-gifs-with-videos/) to display animated images.
+`LazyImage` uses [Nuke](https://github.com/kean/Nuke) for loading images so you can take advantage of all of its advanced performance features, such as custom caches, prefetching, smart background decompression, and more.
+And it's not just that.
+NukeUI also supports progressive images, has GIF support powered by [Gifu](https://github.com/kaishin/Gifu) and can even play short videos, which is [a much more efficient](https://web.dev/replace-gifs-with-videos/) to display animated images.

 > **WARNING**.
 It's in early preview.
 The first stable release will be available soon.